 Using locks to curb retail theft

 While many creative solutions exist.
 One of the more commonly integrated solutions is locking up cabinets to products most at risk of being stolen.
-In the spotlight now is Target who has gone beyond locking up at-risk products and putting everything from toothpaste to laundry detergent behind glass.
+In the spotlight now is Target who has gone beyond locking up at-risk products and to putting everything from toothpaste to laundry detergent behind glass.
 Customers must now track down an employee and get the case opened to buy “essentials.”

 The reaction, depending which news outlet you tune into, has been mixed.
 According to CNBC, Target CEO Brain Cornell claims customers are grateful that shelves are fully stocked.
 The New York Post, however, sites viral videos that detail frustrated customer journeys.
-And speculation is brewing on these platforms that the bid to lock up essentials is an effort to drive online sales.
+And speculation is brewing on these platforms that the bid to lock up essentials is merely an effort to drive online sales.

 Test, don’t guess